 Poor tutorials and/or a lack of professionalism reflect badly on our team and the other professional tutors using the platform.
 They also lead to complaints, refunds and unnecessary administrative burden for all involved.

-Our system relies on integrity; we give you clients and you pay for our services through commission over the length of the job.
-Entering into private arrangements to avoid paying commission on Spires is equivalent in spirit to shoplifting or tax evasion and will be met with consequences from our team.
+Entering into private arrangements to keep the platform fee for yourself is equivalent in spirit to shoplifting or tax evasion and will be met with consequences from our team.
 See our house rules for more info.

 Preparing for your interview